When they could make great horrors

-Being the weirdo that I am, I would have loved to see Midian for myself one dark night - of course, armed with nothing more than a flashlight!!
-Alas, it was never meant to be... well... until now that is!!
-Thanks to Ocean, and their amazing dedication to movie tie-ins, I finally have their Nightbreed which tries to follow the original plot as best it can.
+Being the weirdo that I am, I would have loved to see Midian for myself one dark night - armed with nothing more than a flashlight!!
+Alas, it was never meant to be, until now that is!!
+Thanks to Ocean and their amazing dedication to movie tie-ins, I finally have their Nightbreed, which tries to follow the original plot.
 This time it's what's called an interactive adventure, umm, with some arcade action thrown in for good measure.

 Armed with a torch, we head into the dark woods!

-As you can imagine, we play as Aaron Boone and begin our adventure in the doctor's office listening to his lies.
+As Aaron Boone, we begin our adventure in the doctor's office, listening to his lies.
 Yup, he's trying to trick us into a confession for something we haven't done - our world is collapsing in on itself.
-After this introduction plays through, we're presented with a map of the area which has many roads.
+After this introduction plays through, we're presented with a map of the area.
 Here you can travel to three possible destinations: the redneck police station, an ever-attractive asylum, and the mysterious Midian Town.

-To drive, we use the overhead map of the area using the mouse and click each intersection of any road.
-However, watch out for hidden roadblocks that present a decision: do you smash through like a rebel or turn around to find an alternative route?
-Keep your eyes on the fuel gauge, I wouldn't like to get stuck on these roads at nighttime...
+To drive, we use the overhead map by using the mouse and clicking each intersection of a road.
+Watch out for hidden roadblocks that present a decision: do you smash through like a rebel or turn around to find an alternative route?
+Keep your eyes on the fuel gauge, I wouldn't like to get stuck on these roads at night...

-Deciding where to go is completely up to you but take a look at this map first, before you start burning unnecessary fuel.
-And then think to yourself what would Aaron Boone do?
-Everything may look very similar but each action you make (generally) has a different outcome: I made my way to the hospital in my first game, but (ahem) that didn't go very well.
+Deciding where to go is up to you, but look at the map before you start burning fuel.
+And then think to yourself, what would Aaron Boone do?
+Everything may look similar, but each action you take (generally) has a different outcome: I made my way to the hospital in my first game, but (ahem) that didn't go very well.

 Not well at all, actually!
 Check out the screenshot I got to see on my first game...